CONNECTED MOVEMENTS INSPIRED BY AIKIDO

 We will explore our movements inspired by the Japanese martial art Aikido.

 How do we make a connection through interaction directed towards our centers?

 How do we blend in with the given direction, redirect the connected center point to challenge balance?

-We are going to explore and play with connected movements and explore different ways providing of support by grounding and expansion of our bodies.
+We are going to explore and play with connected movements like different ways to provide

 We challenge and take care of our partners by the amount of input, meanwhile being able to catch ourselves at any given moment.

 The findings internalized in our muscle memories will be translated into small performances, to exchange inspirations.
 During these performances, we will connect the observers with the performers' movements.
 How does the observer allow inspiration and being moved by the performer, and how does this affect their movements to become the performer as a reaction?

 How does the performer find conclusions and endings to become the observer?